Green Tampa Living Green

 - Buy fuel-efficient cars - A growing number of hybrid and other highly efficient vehicles are now available, some of which get over 50 mpg.
 Before you buy a car, compare the efficiency of different vehicles and choose the most fuel-efficient vehicle that meets your needs.

 - Buy green power - Residential and small business customers of Tampa Electric Company (TECO) can buy electricity generated from renewable resources.
-The green power offerings can be purchased for all or a portion of your electricity use.
-Find your utility's green power program.

 - Save money and energy.
 Have you ever wondered just how much energy you are using and how much it is costing you?
 Use the energy/appliance calculator to find out.